Routing by Reaching: Composition of Pre-trained GFlowNets for Multi-Objective Generation: Introduction

 While standard GFlowNets are trained with respect to a single reward function, many real-world scientific applications require balancing multiple, often conflicting objectives simultaneously~\citep{nouhi2022multi, harris2023benchmarking, lee2025enhancing, ran2025mollm}.
 In practice, the optimal trade-off among these objectives is rarely known a priori, requiring practitioners to flexibly explore diverse compositions of objectives to identify candidates that best suit their downstream requirements.
-This has motivated recent efforts to extend GFlowNets to multi-objective settings through two primary strategies: scalarization and logical operations.
-Scalarization approaches aggregate multiple objectives into a single scalar reward via weighted sum to sample candidates across diverse trade-off profiles~\citep{jain2023multiobjectivegflownets,zhu2023sample}.
-Alternatively, logical operators, as exemplified by compositional sculpting~\citep{garipov2023compositionalsculpting}, combine distributions from separately trained models using logical operators such as the harmonic mean for conjunction or the contrast operator for subtraction.
-Specifically, this approach employs a classifier-guided framework to realize logical operations between base distributions via an auxiliary classifier.
+This has motivated recent efforts to extend GFlowNets to multi-objective settings through two primary strategies: scalarization and logical operators.
+Scalarization approaches aggregate multiple objectives into a single scalar reward via a weighted sum to sample candidates across diverse trade-off profiles~\citep{jain2023multiobjectivegflownets,zhu2023sample}.
+Alternatively, logical operators, as exemplified by compositional sculpting~\citep{garipov2023compositionalsculpting}, combine the distributions induced by separately trained GFlowNets through a classifier-guided framework, supporting operators such as the harmonic mean for conjunction and the contrast for subtraction.